GPUOpen-Tools/radeon_gpu_profiler/docs/source/overview_windows.rst

    -  **CPU-based frames:** Interprets frame boundaries to begin when a present was submitted on the CPU.

--  **Workload views:** Provide twelve different ways to view the same data:
+-  **Workload views:** Provide different ways to view the same data:

    -  **Command buffers:** Shows a list of all command buffers in a submission.
 Disabling this will condense all command buffers into